Opportunistic TLS

 Opportunistic TLS (Transport Layer Security) refers to extensions in plain text communication protocols, which offer a way to upgrade a plain text connection to an encrypted (TLS or SSL) connection instead of using a separate port for encrypted communication.
-Several protocols use a command named "STARTTLS" for this purpose.
+Several protocols use a command named "STARTTLS" or "Explicit TLS" for this purpose.
 It is a form of opportunistic encryption and is primarily intended as a countermeasure to passive monitoring.